 National Safety and Quality Health Service Standards

-All health services or networks have access to a credentialling and definition of scope of practice system for the RIPERN role that meets the National Safety and Quality Health Service Standards and the national law requirements.
+All health services, bush nursing centres or networks have access to a credentialling and definition of scope of practice system for the RIPERN role that meets the National Safety and Quality Health Service Standards and the national law requirements.
 For information on the national accreditation standards, see Public hospital accreditation.

 Policy framework and tool kit

-The RIPERN function brings with it specific legislative, regulative and clinical governance responsibilities for the health services that use the services of endorsed nurses, and for the RIPERN themselves.
+The RIPERN function brings with it specific legislative, regulative and clinical governance responsibilities for the health services and bush nursing centres that use the services of endorsed nurses, and for the RIPERN themselves.

-The Nurse endorsement policy framework 2012 specifies what is minimally required of health services and nurses who adopt the endorsed nurse model.
-The Nurse endorsed tool kit 2012 accompanies the policy framework and provides practical steps and tools for health services to aid implementation of the model.
+The Nurse endorsement policy framework 2012 specifies what is minimally required of health services, bush nursing centres and nurses who adopt the endorsed nurse model.
+The Nurse endorsed tool kit 2012 accompanies the policy framework and provides practical steps and tools for health services and bush nursing centres to aid implementation of the model.

 Here is an example of the RIPERN position description used by health services that have implemented the RIPERN role: Example RIPERN position description.